YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 You also need use -updateresync to replace your existing replication instance files if a YottaDB version upgrade changes the instance file format.

-For information on the procedures that use -updateresync, refer to “Setting up a new replicating instance of an originating instance (A→B, P→Q, or A→P)”, “Replacing the replication instance file of a replicating instance (A→B and P→Q)”, “Replacing the replication instance file of a replicating instance (A→P)”, and “Setting up a new replicating instance from a backup of the originating instance (A→P)”.
+For information on the procedures that use -updateresync, refer to `“Setting up a new replicating instance of an originating instance (A→B, P→Q, or A→P)” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#setting-up-a-new-replicating-instance-of-an-originating-instance-ab-pq-or-ap>`_, `“Replacing the replication instance file of a replicating instance (A→B and P→Q)” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#replacing-the-replication-instance-file-of-a-replicating-instance-ab-and-pq>`_, `“Replacing the replication instance file of a replicating instance (A→P)” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#replacing-the-replication-instance-file-of-a-replicating-instance-ap>`_, and `“Setting up a new replicating instance from a backup of the originating instance (A→P)” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#setting-up-a-new-replicating-instance-from-a-backup-of-the-originating-instance-ap>`_.

 *-initialize*